drunkennewbie/Training-Grounds/README.md

 - Took ServUO ML Quest System and Merged it to RunUO -For Older Servers that Want to use the ML Quest System and hate the Current one.
 	-Anything with #Region New Quest needs to be updated to work this.

+### Feburary 21, 2019
+-Updating Begging a little, Made it slightly harder. and new items.
+-Added Bardable Horses
+-Added Trash Pile (Will Edit at a later time)

+### Feburary 22, 2019
+-Battle Lizards Pets (From ServUO)
+	-Chicken Lizards Don't Drop Eggs
+	-No way to Obtain the Incubator/Eggs/Collar/Chicken Coop at the moment